Professor Samuel Yamashita, program coordinator

 Pomona’s Asian resources include the Pacific Basin Institute (PBI) and its archive of documentary video and film materials.
 The Asian Studies Program joins with PBI in sponsoring a continuing series of conferences, workshops, film showings and lectures, featuring scholars, writers and public figures from countries along the Pacific Rim.

-The faculty in the program include Mr. Andrabi (economics), Mr. Barr (Chinese language and literature), Mr. Beck (sociology), Mr. Boduszynski (politics and international relations), Ms. Cheng (Chinese language and literature), Ms. Chin (history), Ms. Chu (history), Mr. Flueckiger (Japanese language and literature), Mr. Gladney (anthropology), Ms. Goel (economics), Ms. Hou (Chinese language and literature), Ms. Kassam (religious studies), Mr. Khazeni (history), Ms. Kurita (Japanese language and literature), Mr. Le (politics), Mr. Lehman (economics), Ms. Mahdavi (anthropology), Mr. Marks (economics), Ms. Miyake (Japanese language and literature), Ms. Ng (religious studies), Ms. Runions (religious studies), Mr. Shay (dance), Mr. Silverman (history), Mr. Schreffler (music), Ms. Takahashi (Japanese language and literature), Ms. Terada Landis (Japanese language and literature), Mr. Thai (sociology), Mr. Traoré (history), Ms. Williams (politics), Mr. Wolf (history), Ms. Wu (Chinese language and literature) and Mr. Yamashita (history).
+The faculty in the program include Mr. Andrabi (economics), Mr. Barr (Chinese language and literature), Mr. Beck2 (sociology), Mr. Boduszynski (politics and international relations), Ms. Cheng (Chinese language and literature), Ms. Chin (history), Ms. Chu (history), Mr. Flueckiger2 (Japanese language and literature), Mr. Gladney (anthropology), Ms. Goel3 (economics), Mr. Hall (media studies), Ms. Hou (Chinese language and literature), Ms. Kassam2 (religious studies), Mr. Khazeni (history), Ms. Kurita3 (Japanese language and literature), Mr. Le (politics), Mr. Lehman (economics), Mr. Lindblad (international initiatives), Ms. Mahdavi (anthropology), Mr. Marks (economics), Ms. Miyake (Japanese language and literature), Ms. Ng (religious studies), Ms. Runions (religious studies), Mr. Shay (dance), Mr. Silverman (history), Mr. Scheffler (music), Ms. Takahashi (Japanese language and literature), Ms. Terada (Japanese language and literature), Mr. Thai (sociology), Mr. Thomas (anthropology), Mr. Traoré (history), Ms. Williams (politics), Mr. Wolf (history), Ms. Wu (Chinese language and literature) and Mr. Yamashita (history).

 Read more about our learning objectives: